 Jefferson directed that there be 6" between plants and no plant was to be any closer to a road than twenty feet; there is no indication as to their height.14 These fences must have been a useful adjunct, because Jefferson wrote in 1808: "[A]s a thorn for hedges nothing has ever been seen comparable to it [the Washington thorn]; certainly no thorn in England which I have ever seen makes a hedge any more to be compared to this than a log hut to a wall of freestone."15

-After their firm establishment the hedges were vigorously maintained, which can be noted by Jefferson's directives to his overseers.16 Their condition in 1816 was pointed out in a letter to Joseph Cabell, who had inquired as to the best plant for a "live" fence: "I have extensive hedges of it, which I have too much neglected. the parts well grown appear rather weak against cattle; yet when full grown will probably be sufficient."17 This letter is one of the last references to the hedges which, no doubt, were neglected until they finally vanished from the hilltop.
+After their firm establishment the hedges were vigorously maintained by enslaved labor, which can be noted by Jefferson's directives to his overseers.16 Their condition in 1816 was pointed out in a letter to Joseph Cabell, who had inquired as to the best plant for a "live" fence: "I have extensive hedges of it, which I have too much neglected. the parts well grown appear rather weak against cattle; yet when full grown will probably be sufficient."17 This letter is one of the last references to the hedges which, no doubt, were neglected until they finally vanished from the hilltop.

 12. See Jefferson to John Holmes Freeman, February 7, 1806, Special Collections, University of Virginia Library (transcription available at Founders Online); Jefferson to Freeman, February 26, 1806, Sterling Memorial Library, Yale University (transcription available at Founders Online).
 A plan of the top of the mountain dated 1806, probably the enclosure of Jefferson's letter to Freeman of February 26, shows the south hedge.
 Nothing is shown where the north hedge appears later.
 Another letter from Jefferson to Freeman informed him that the "thorns on the North hill side were very foul."
 Presumably, this was the north hedge.
 Jefferson to Freeman, June 28, 1806, Sterling Memorial Library, Yale University.
 Transcription available at Founders Online.